data-dot-all/dataall/documentation/userguide/docs/shares.md

 When a sharing task for a data.all Folder is processed, data.all will:
 1. Update the Dataset Bucket policy to allow access point sharing.
 This is a one-time operation
-2. Create/Update an S3 Access Point and its policy granting permissions to only the requested S3 prefix (folder) in the bucket.
+2. Create/Update an S3 Access Point and its policy granting permissions to the requested S3 prefix (folder) in the bucket for the principal IAM role.
 3. Create/Update the IAM policy "Share policy" that grants IAM permissions to the S3 Access Point and KMS key.
 Attach this policy to the principal IAM role.
 4. (If the Bucket is encrypted using a KMS key) Update the KMS Key policy to add permissions to the principal IAM role

 ### Redshift Table sharing
 In this type of share the permissions are granted to the Redshift role in the Redshift namespace specified in the request.

-When a sharing task for a Redshift Table is processed, data.all will:
+When processing a sharing task for XXXXX, data.all will:
 1. In the source namespace, create a Redshift datashare.
 Add requested schema and tables to the datashare.
-2. Grant access to the datashare to the consumer namespace (same account) or to the consumer AWS account (cross account)
+2. Grant access to the datashare for the consumer namespace (same account) or for the consumer AWS account (cross account)
 3. (If cross-account share) Authorize and associate datashare with the target namespace
 4. In the target namespace, create local database for the datashare and grant permissions to the principal Redshift role.
 5. In the target namespace, create external schema in local database and grant usage permissions to the principal Redshift role.